Toilet Paper Origami

 Toilet Paper Wedding Dresses

 When designing this web page, we stumbled upon wedding dresses completely made of toilet paper.
 Interestingly, they are all very beautiful: some have origami-like roses, pleats, and weaved pattern not unlike the origami creations made with paper.
-Toilet paper origami wedding gowns use glue and/or tape only.
-See 2008, 2007, 2006, and 2005 collection.
-[Photos from cheap-chic-weddings.com]
+TP origami wedding gowns use glue and/or tape only.
+[Photos from www.cheap-chic-weddings.com]

 More TP Stuff

 Other interesting toilet paper links marginally related to origami.

 Amazing origami stegosaurus, praying mantis, and Pegasus made from toilet paper.
 These are advertisements for All Bran cereal.
 See them here.

 Don't throw away those cardboard toilet paper tubes!
 You can convert these into cut-out/collage art like the ones done by Anastassia Elias.
 Small in size but big on details, these toilet-paper tube art look great in silhouette.
 Each piece tells a story much more interesting than the original humble cardboard tube.
 See more here.

 Toilet paper folder and dispenser prototype made with Lego pieces (by dayammerkid).
 This dispenser is quirky & fun and shows the innovative nature of the creator.